 Andrew Madjar has a background as a primary school teacher in New Zealand.
 He is currently a PhD candidate at the University of Auckland.
-He is on the PESA Executive Committee and is Editorial Administrator for ACCESS: Contemporary Issues in Education.
+He is secretary of PESA and is Editorial Administrator for ACCESS: Contemporary Issues in Education.
 His research interest is in using hermeneutic and phenomenological methodologies to elucidate the lived significance and lived meaning of classroom life.
 His current research explores moral uncertainty in the lives of teachers.

 Andrew Swindell is a doctoral candidate in the Comparative and International Education program at the Graduate School of Education & Information Studies, UCLA (see his profile at The Conversation).
 His research interests include how to achieve quality education for all people in emergency settings how school choice policy in the United States affects access and equity.
 Before UCLA, he worked as a foreign aid practitioner in Liberia and a K-12 teacher in Thailand and Myanmar.

 Babette Babich is Professor of Philosophy at Fordham University, New York, USA. as well as Visiting Professor of Theology, Religion and Philosophy at the University of Winchester, England.
 Her monographs include Nietzsches Antike (2020); Un politique brisé (2016); The Hallelujah Effect (2016) and Words in Blood, Like Flowers (2006).
 Her recent collective volumes include Reading David Hume’s ‘Of the Standard of Taste‘ (2019) and Hermeneutic Philosophies of Social Science (2017).
 She is editor of New Nietzsche Studies.